CWE-CAPEC/hw-cwe-sig/working-docs/transient.md

 microarchitectural structure, then the operations' microarchitectural side effects may correspond to the accessed data.
-If an attacker is able to trigger these transient operations and observe their side effects through a covert channel, then the attacker may be able to infer the victim's data.
+If an attacker is able to trigger these transient operations and observe their side effects through a covert channel, then the attacker may be able to infer the victim's private data.

 #### Relationships